meganz/MEGAchat/Readme.md

 `export LIBTOOLFLAGS ="--tag CXX"`

 ## Build webrtc ##
-Karere provides an autmated system for building webrtc for any of the supported desktop and mobile platforms.
+Karere provides an automated system for building webrtc for any of the supported desktop and mobile platforms.
 This is made very easy by using the `/webrtc-build/build-webrtc.sh` script.
 Run it without arguments to see help on usage.

+*IMPORTANT*
+Do not run build-webrtc.sh in a shell with sourced env-ios.sh or env-android.sh

 This system is generally an addon to the stock webrtc (actually chromium) build system, but it strips it down to download only a few hundred megabytes of source code and tools instead of 10-12GB.
 It also patches webrtc to fix several issues (use normal openssl instead of its own included boringssl